mahfuzurrahman98/MintBerry/Readme.md

 ## Controllers

 Controllers in the PHP MVC Framework handle the logic and data flow of your application.
-They interact with models to retrieve and manipulate data, and render views to display the final output.
+They interact with models to retrieve and manipulate data and render views to display the final output.
 Controllers should be placed in the `app/Controllers` directory.

 ## Models